gsebil08/gsebil08/README.md

 # Hello, folks! 👋

 My name is Gauthier.
-I am a software developer, from France and working at [Decathlon](http://www.decathlon.fr).
+I am software engineer, from Lille, France and working at ~[Decathlon](https://www.decathlon.fr)~ [Marigold](https://www.marigold.dev).

 My current project is in Haskell, and I love it!

 Apart from coding, I practice road running and futsal for now years.
-But I enjoy wathing a lot of sports (Football, American Football, Formula One, Tennis, Basketball, Handball...)
+But I enjoy watching a lot of sports (Football, American Football, Formula One, Tennis, Basketball, Handball...)

+When I am not working or practicing sports, I spend days at poney club 🦄 👨‍👩‍👧‍👧

 ## 🔧 Technologies & Tools